Shubhm8971/offline-ai-extension/README.md

-Offline AI Extension

-🚀 Offline AI Extension is a Chrome extension that lets you summarize, translate, proofread, rewrite, and transcribe text and media directly on any webpage — all without needing to copy-paste into a separate app.
-It also supports custom user templates for flexible workflows.

-✨ Features

-Summarize – Generate concise summaries of highlighted text.

-Translate – Instantly translate selected text into your chosen language.

-Proofread – Correct grammar, spelling, and style issues in text.

-Rewrite – Rephrase text while preserving meaning and improving clarity.

-Transcribe – Upload audio files for transcription.

-Image/Audio Upload – Upload files for processing (mock integration).

-Custom Templates (New!) – Define your own prompts to extend functionality.

-Mock Outputs – Fully working demo flow with simulated AI responses.

-🛠️ Built With

-JavaScript (core logic & popup interactions)

-HTML/CSS (UI & styling)

-React (experimental branch) – for a more dynamic frontend integration

-Chrome Extensions API

-Mock AI API layer (for local testing)

-🚧 Challenges We Faced

-Ensuring the UI remained clean and simple with multiple AI actions.

-Getting consistent behavior across different browsers.

-Integrating React with the existing extension structure.

-Handling local-only mock outputs without breaking future real AI integration.

-📚 What We Learned

-How to structure a Chrome extension with both vanilla JS and React.

-Balancing user experience with multiple AI features.

-Effective branching and collaboration in GitHub.

-🚀 Try It Out

-Clone the repository:
+🧠 Offline AI Chrome Extension
+🚀 Elevator Pitch

+A fully local, AI-powered Chrome Extension that performs text summarization, translation, proofreading, rewriting, and audio/image transcription — all without relying on external APIs.
+Fast, private, and ideal for users who want AI assistance directly in the browser.

+🪄 About the Project
+🎯 Inspiration

+We wanted to create a lightweight, privacy-friendly AI assistant that works offline, helping users process and interact with text directly from any webpage.
+Many AI tools depend on cloud APIs, which limits usability in low-connectivity areas and raises privacy concerns.
+This project brings AI capabilities right into your browser.

+🧩 What We Built

+The extension allows users to:

+Summarize text from any webpage

+Translate selected text between languages

+Proofread for grammar and clarity improvements

+Rewrite text for different tones or styles

+Transcribe audio and image files (mock output for now)

+Upload files (image/audio) for multimodal processing

+Manage settings like theme, default language, and summary length

+All actions currently use mock AI responses for simulation, ensuring fast local testing.

+🧠 What We Learned

+Building modular, scalable Chrome extensions with clean separation of popup, content, and background scripts

+Designing a React-based UI upgrade for a modern interface

+Managing Git branching and merging across multiple feature sets

+Debugging extension permissions, local storage, and manifest updates

+⚙️ How We Built It

+Started with a pure HTML/CSS/JS popup prototype

+Added mock AI logic for all features

+Transitioned to a React-based frontend for better scalability and component management

+Integrated a lightweight local simulation for instant feedback

+🧱 Challenges We Faced

+Handling merge conflicts between branches (mock summary → React app)

+Linking CSS to React JSX (current active task)

+Maintaining functionality for each feature while improving design

+Ensuring cross-browser consistency for the popup

+🧩 Built With
+Category	Tools / Technologies
+Languages	JavaScript, HTML5, CSS3
+Frameworks / Libraries	React.js
+Platforms	Chrome Extension API, Localhost
+Version Control	Git & GitHub
+Design Tools	Figma, SVG assets
+Others	Mock AI simulation for local testing
+🧪 Try It Out

+🔗 GitHub Repository: offline-ai-extension

+🧩 How to Test Locally:

+Clone the repo:

 git clone https://github.com/Shubhm8971/offline-ai-extension

-Open Chrome → chrome://extensions/ → Enable Developer Mode.
+Open Chrome → chrome://extensions/

+Enable Developer Mode

-Click Load unpacked → Select the extension/ folder.
+Click Load Unpacked → Select the /extension folder

-Pin the extension and try out the features.
+Test the buttons on any webpage with selectable text

 👥 Team

-Shubh Mittal – Core extension logic, README polish, feature integration.

-Aldina Karic – React integration, frontend testing.
+Aldina Karic — Frontend & React UI

-Rixony – Custom prompt templates branch.

-Saifi – Initial setup & support (currently on exam break).
+Shubh Mittal — Core Extension Logic & Documentation

+Rixony — Custom Prompt Templates & Backend Structure

+🌟 Next Steps

+Finalize the React UI merge

+Add functional AI API integration

+Polish theme options in Settings

+Deploy the extension to Chrome Web Store